10deepaktripathi/Telecom-Users-Churning-Detection/README.md

 Below are the 2 main business objective i am trying to solve with this project-

-1st: Predict behavior to retain telco customers.
+1st: Predict behavior to retain telecom customers.
 Analyze all relevant customer data and develop focused customer retention programs.

 2nd: Identify which all attributes are important in deciding if a customer will  leave the service or not